John Kensit: Activities as a polemicist

+Incident at St. Cuthbert's, Earls Court - memorialized by misericord

 On Good Friday, 15 April 1898, Kensit with some of his followers attended the service at St Cuthbert's, Earls Court, and 'seized the crucifix, and, holding it aloft, said in a clear and distinct voice, "I denounce this idolatry in the Church of England; may God help me".'
 He and his supporters were with difficulty ejected from the church.
 Kensit was charged, convicted and fined £3 (about £350 today), but acquitted on appeal at the Clerkenwell Quarter Sessions, though without costs.
-Kensit was caricatured on the misericord in the vicar's stall in the Sanctuary of St Cuthbert's with protruding ass's ears.
+Kensit's involvement in the Good Friday incident was caricatured on the misericord in the vicar's stall in the Sanctuary of St Cuthbert's which depicts Kensit with protruding ass's ears.

+Political aspirations

 Kensit made international news in 1899 when he announced that he would stand as a candidate in the 1900 general election in Manchester East against Arthur Balfour, the Leader of the House of Commons.

 In fact, he stood in Brighton as the 'Protestant' candidate where he received 4,693 votes (24.5%), finishing third behind the two Conservative candidates.

-Death
+Death controversy and trial

 Kensit died aged 49 on 8 October 1902, of pneumonia and blood poisoning, the result of a wound he received in September that year when he was struck by a chisel thrown by a protester as he arrived at a meeting in Birkenhead.
 A local labourer, John McKeever, was arrested and tried for Kensit's murder but was acquitted after a four-day trial in December 1902.
 Kensit was buried at Hampstead Cemetery.

-A religious medal in his memory was struck in 1927 by the Protestant Truth Society.
+A religious medal in his memory was struck in 1927 by the Protestant Truth Society, which also preserved at its Fleet Street offices McKeever's chisel, once owned by F. E. Smith who had been part of the original prosecution team in McKeever's unsuccessful murder trial.